Metapyziks/VMFInstanceInserter/README.md

 This is how to make Hammer automatically run this tool when you compile a map.

-1. Obtain vmfii.exe and (optionally) entities.txt.
+1. Obtain vmfii.exe.
 	You can get vmfii.exe by compiling it yourself from the github repo or downloading it.
-If you download it, make sure it is extracted somewhere that you can remember for later.
-The entitiy definition file is optional, and is used to ensure all entities function correctly after being placed in an instance.
-The file entities.txt must be in the same directory as vmfii.exe for the entity definitions to work.
+You will need to put vmfii.exe in the bin/ directory of the source sdk branch you are using (the directory with vbsp.exe, vvis.exe etc).

 2. Launch Hammer and open the Run Map dialogue (File -> Run Map... or F9).
 	Switch to Expert mode by clicking the button at the bottom left.